laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 ### Additional list(s)

 As of right now, there are two lists.
 The main default list, and the nuclear list.
-The nuclear list has sites that contain a mix of authentic and AI generated imagery, which make it tricky to outright block in the main filter list, so I've designated it to a separate list that you can toggle on and off if you so desire.
+The nuclear list has sites that contain a mix of authentic and AI generated imagery (eg. DeviantArt, Artstation, etc), which make it tricky to outright block in the main filter list, so I've designated it to a separate list that you can toggle on and off if you so desire.

 In order to use the list, do the same steps that you did in the section "How to use the blocklist", but instead of using the other url, use ```https://raw.githubusercontent.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist/main/additional_list_nuclear.txt```